 4. At the time of your Annual Renewal, complete and submit your ‘Professional Development Annual Record’.

-- Please type entries for the Professional Development Annual Record directly into the word document; It is important to include reflections on how the learning has enhanced your career practice, as these are a valued part of the renewal process and demonstrate the awareness you have about your own professional development.
+- Please download the form and type entries for the Professional Development Annual Record directly into the word document; It is important to include reflections on how the learning has enhanced your career practice, as these are a valued part of the renewal process and demonstrate the awareness you have about your own professional development.
 Details, dates and number of hours must be specified for each entry.

 - Please note that associate, professional and fellow members are required to complete 30 hours of professional development per year to retain their membership.